Skip to content

 1. Apportionment

-1. Representation from the faculty of the University libraries will be determined by taking the average number of student credit hours taught within the academic colleges during the preceding academic year (regardless of by whom taught), per Tenure-line faculty member, of all other colleges, and multiplying that value by the number of library Tenure-line faculty.
+1. Representation from the faculty of the university libraries will be determined by taking the average number of student credit hours taught within the Academic Colleges during the preceding academic year (regardless of by whom taught), per Tenure-line faculty member of all other colleges, and multiplying that value by the number of Tenure-line library faculty.

-3. In addition to the above allocation, each academic college and the University libraries will be allocated one Career-line faculty representative, raising the minimum academic college and University library faculty representatives to three.
+3. In addition to the above allocation, each Academic College and the university libraries will be allocated one Career-line faculty representative, raising the minimum Academic College and university library faculty representatives to three.

 5. The Senate Personnel and Elections Committee shall reapportion the Senate according to the foregoing formula every two years.